Sometimes the only way to find out surprising facts about yourself is through trial and error.

-The Titanic Museum in Pigeon Forge is located right along the main strip in Pigeon Forge, so there are many attractions nearby.
+The Titanic Museum in Pigeon Forge is located right along the main strip in Pigeon Forge – a popular tourist area.
+So there are many attractions nearby.

 How much do Titanic Museum attraction tickets cost?

-General admission is $28 for adults and $15 for children ages 5-12.
+At the time of this writing, general admission is $35 for adults and $15 for children ages 5-12.
 Children under 4 are free.

 The Titanic Museum is located at 2134 Parkway in Pigeon Forge, TN.
-For more information, visit their website.
+For more information, visit the attraction’s website.